ddanielgal/subsidian/README.md

 # Subsidian

+Visualize a Substack Archive in Obsidian Graph View.

-Substack Archive to Obsidian Downloader
+Substack Archive to Obsidian Downloader.

 Downloads all the posts from a Substack blog and saves them as markdown files in a folder.
 Switches all internal links to Obsidian links.